Free Online Legal Resources

-After a car accident, one of the most important and difficult factors is the determination of fault.
-Being found responsible for an accident could mean having to pay damages or higher insurance premiums.
+After a car accident, determining fault is one of the most critical challenges.
+Being found responsible for an accident could mean having to pay for any damage and higher insurance premiums.

-Alabama, Virginia, Maryland, North Carolina and the District of Columbia use the concept of contributory negligence to evaluate a car accident lawsuit.
-Under this negligence theory a plaintiff who bore any degree of responsibility whatsoever for the accident may be denied recovery entirely.
+Alabama, Virginia, Maryland, North Carolina, and the District of Columbia use the concept of contributory negligence to evaluate a car accident lawsuit.
+Under this approach, a plaintiff who is at all responsible for the accident, no matter how small, may be denied any compensation.

 All other states implement a more nuanced form of negligence known as comparative negligence.
-This theory recognizes that a number of factors can contribute to an accident and determines shared responsibility based upon the facts of the case.
+It is sometimes called "comparative fault."
+This theory recognizes that several factors can contribute to an accident and determines shared responsibility based upon the facts of the case.

-Several states, including Arizona, California, Florida and New York, are governed by what is known as "pure comparative negligence."
-In these jurisdictions, even plaintiffs who were 99 percent responsible for the accident can recover damages.
+Several states, including Arizona, California, Florida, and New York, are governed by what is known as "pure comparative negligence."
+In these jurisdictions, even plaintiffs who were 99% responsible for the accident can recover damages.

 The remaining states have adopted the principle of "modified comparative negligence."
-Under this theory, plaintiffs can recover damages unless they have been determined to be 50 percent at fault (12 states) or greater than 50 percent at fault (21 states).
-In all such cases, however, the amount of damages will be reduced by the percentage of fault ascribed to the plaintiff.
+Under this theory, plaintiffs can recover damages unless they have been determined to be 50% at fault (12 states) or greater than 50% at fault (21 states).

 Imagine an accident on a Virginia highway involves a driver who was speeding and who is hit head-on by a car going the wrong way.
 Since Virginia is a contributory negligence state, the speeding driver will be unable to recover damages even if the accident was caused by the wrong-way driver.

-In a Nevada accident, a car being driven by a person who is impaired crashes into the side of a car that made an illegal turn in front of it.
-The impaired driver sues the other motorist and seeks $100,000 in damages.
-The jury determines that the impaired driver bore a 40 percent share of responsibility, and while concluding that the defendant was at fault, reduces the award to $60,000.
+In a Nevada accident, a car driven by a drunk person crashes into the side of a car.
+The other car made an illegal turn in front of the drunk driver.
+The drunk driver sues the other motorist and seeks $100,000 in damages.
+The jury determines that the impaired driver bore a 40% share of responsibility.
+They conclude that the defendant was at fault and reduce the award by 40% to $60,000.